stocnet/migraph/.github/CONTRIBUTING.md

 - `main` is the release branch; `develop` is the working branch (clone/work on `develop`).
-- PRs into `main` trigger [prchecks.yml](workflows/prchecks.yml): R CMD check (macOS/Windows/Linux), binary build, codecov, lintr, and spell check.
+- PRs into `main` trigger [prchecks.yml](workflows/prchecks.yml): R CMD check (macOS/Windows/Linux), binary build, codecov, lintr, spell check, and PR metadata checks (DESCRIPTION version bump, PR title/description conventions).
 - Merges/pushes to `main` trigger [pushrelease.yml](workflows/pushrelease.yml):
   check, auto-bump version tag, GitHub release with binaries, then pkgdown site deploy.
-- Because the version tag is bumped automatically on merge to `main`, don't hand-edit the `Version:` field in `DESCRIPTION` as part of a feature PR.
+- The PR metadata job requires that each PR into `main` bumps the `Version:` field in `DESCRIPTION` by the appropriate increment, names that new version in the PR title, and itemizes its changes in the PR description under `##` subsection titles matching the `NEWS.md` conventions below.
+- Development dependencies are declared in `DESCRIPTION` under `Config/Needs/build`, `Config/Needs/check`, and `Config/Needs/website` rather than `Suggests` —
+  the workflows install them via `needs:` in `setup-r-dependencies`.

 ## Package architecture